What to do in an emergency

 When a distress call is received by Coastguard, they will acknowledge it, respond and ask for further information on:

-- what and where the incident is
+- What and where the incident is

-- how many people are in trouble
+- How many people are in trouble

-- how much danger they are in
+- Gow much danger they are in

-The coastguard will then decide how to respond to the distress alert, which might be sending lifeboats, search and rescue helicopters or coastguard rescue teams.
+The Coastguard will then decide how to respond to the distress alert, which might be sending lifeboats, search and rescue helicopters or coastguard rescue teams.

 They will also contact any ships or boats near to the incident and ask them to assist if they can.
-When you receive help from the coastguard, they will guide you through the rescue process.
+When you receive help from the Coastguard, they will guide you through the rescue process.

 Guernsey Coastguard is also equipped to receive VHF DSC distress alerts and the Search and Rescue Co-ordinators are trained to international SAR standards.